-In water processing, each PLC is used by the SCADA system to monitor and/or control one aspect of the process.
+In water processing, each PLC is used by the SCADA computer system to monitor and/or control one aspect of the process.
 Each PLC might be used to monitor:

 An RTU, compared to a SCADA PLC, is generally more rugged and has higher monitoring and control capacities than a PLC.
 This makes SCADA RTUs superior at locations where many items must be monitored and controlled.
 If you have more locations that require just a few monitor/control nodes, then PLCs will probably be best for you.

 In the server room of a manufacturing facility, for example, the monitoring and control needs are exactly the same as those in the server room of a major office building.
 RTUs are better suited for this sort of environment.

 Look for a company that has engineering and manufacturing inside of its organization (DPS engineers and manufactures ALL of its units).
-The last thing you want to do in the deployment of your important SCADA system is to wait for overseas development and manufacturing to be delivered, where quality also becomes a concern.
+The last thing you want to do in the deployment of your important SCADA system is to wait for overseas development and manufacturing to be delivered.
+This is where quality also becomes a concern.

-So long as you watch for this potential pitfall, you can have good luck requesting a custom-designed RTU for you SCADA system.
+So long as you watch for this potential pitfall, you can have good luck requesting a custom-designed RTU for your SCADA system.
 If you do your homework, this will be no more expensive than ordering off-the-shelf.
 As long as you're ordering a reasonable quantity (at least 10 or so), it's generally worthwhile for a manufacturer to develop a solution for you.

-The capacities of the SCADA-Guardian were designed to accommodate the larger number of sensors generally need in SCADA environments.
-This SCADA-Guardian has 24 analog inputs (8 standard 0-5v/4-20mA and 16 daisy-chainable single-wire sensors).
-This allows users to monitor 2 dozen temperature, humidity, flow rate, and other analog sensors in two different output formats.
-An ambient temperature sensor is also built into the RTU itself.
-To allow for the monitoring of discrete "on/off" type events, the SCADA-Guardian also includes 8 discrete inputs and 4 control relays for controlling external equipment.
+The capacities of the NetGuardian 480 were designed to accommodate the larger number of sensors generally need in SCADA environments.
+This NetGuardian supports up to 16 analog sensors.
+This allows users to monitor temperature, humidity, flow rate, and other analog sensors in two different output formats.
+And you can access all this information from an intuitive graphical user interface.